Our comprehensive whitewater river guide training program will give you everything you need to become a professional river guide this summer!

 - Round-trip transportation may also be available from Ogden, Morgan or Coalville areas.

 - Destination Sports’ private properties in Echo and Henefer

 - Public access historical markers, trails and roads around Echo, Henefer, Morgan, East Canyon, and Jeremy Ranch Road areas

 - Floating on the Weber River from Echo to Morgan and on East Canyon Reservoir

 For teens age 15-18, you may be interested to check out our Jr. River Guide Training Course for teens.

 There are risks in every valuable life experience, including this one.
 Your child’s safety is our top priority.
 We strive to provide the safest possible environment in which your child can engage, learn, and enjoy.
 You will be required to sign a risk waiver form.

 Is whitewater rafting scary?

 The stretch of the Weber River that we will be floating is considered a Class II+ whitewater river.
 That means that there are some fun rapids that have good splash potential, but they’re not too scary.
-Chances are very slim that a boat will capsize, but sometimes guests do fall out of the rafts.
+Chances are very slim that a boat will capsize, but it could happen.
+Sometimes guests do fall out of the rafts.
 There are stretches of calm water with opportunities to float and swim alongside the raft.
-This is “mild” whitewater rafting where we commonly take families and children as young as 3 years old.
+This is “mild” whitewater rafting where we commonly carry families and children as young as 3 years old.

 Do you cater to special needs and requests such as physical disabilities and food allergies?